 Best free CAD software for: Professional and industrial users working in teams on open-source projects

 Another approach to 3D modeling software is OpenSCAD, a free CAD software for creating solid CAD objects.
 It is not an interactive modeler, but rather a 3D compiler based on a textual description language.

-Admittedly, OpenSCAD is not for everyone.
-But it’s a free CAD software for die hard modeling enthusiasts, who relish in seeing in their code come to life in the 3D printer.
+Admittedly, OpenSCAD is not for everyone, there’s a steep learning curve involved with this program.
+But it’s a free CAD software for die-hard modeling enthusiasts who relish in seeing their code come to life on their screens and inside of the 3D printer.

 This is where 3D enters the picture.
 Only with the advances of GPUs, 3D rendering became a commonplace feature that enabled new tools that had been impossible on the drawing board.
 This allowed engineers and designers to create more complex geometries.
 The most radical development probably is 3D sculpting.
 3D CAD software enables complex technical geometry, and designs since 3D representations are less prone to misinterpretation.
 Also, physical simulations are easier to implement and interpret.

 As 3D modeling grew out of 2D technical drawing the line between the two is often blurry, as most CAD programs feature modeling tools from both worlds.
 In our list, you will find the full spectrum of free CAD software!